Abarim Publications' online Biblical Greek Dictionary

 - Together with the noun στοργη (storge), which isn't used independently in the Bible, and which describes mostly the love between family members: the adjective φιλοστοργος (philostorgos), meaning family-loving; with the kind of safe and secure love that usually exists between parents and children and vice versa, and when all is well even between husband and wife (when they consider each other blood-family, from which one can not divorce).
 This graceful adjective occurs in the Bible only in Romans 12:10.

 - Together with the noun τεκνον (teknon), meaning child: the adjective φιλοτεκνος (philoteknos), meaning child-loving (Titus 2:4 only).

-- Together with the noun τιμη (time), meaning honor: the verb φιλοτιμεομαι (philotimeomai), meaning to aspire or make something an ambition (Romans 15:20, 2 Corinthians 5:9 and 1 Thessalonians 4:11).
+- Together with the noun τιμη (time), meaning value: the verb φιλοτιμεομαι (philotimeomai), literally meaning to be value-loving and used in the sense of to aspire or make something an ambition (Romans 15:20, 2 Corinthians 5:9 and 1 Thessalonians 4:11).

 - Together with the verb προνεω (proneo), meaning to think: the adjective φιλοφρων (philophron), meaning friendly disposed; friendly or courteous (1 Peter 3:8 only).
 From this adjective comes:

 - The adverb φιλοφρονως (philophronos), meaning friendly or courteously (Acts 28:7 only).